Cecilia A. Conrad

 Just prior to joining MacArthur in June 2018, Dana was a Managing Director at Opportunity International leading global communications and institutional development efforts.
 Before that, Dana created and led the corporate social responsibility program for GCM Grosvenor, a global financial services firm.
 Early in her career, Dana practiced law for over 20 years, most of that time leading mergers and acquisitions for Pacific Telesis Group, a global telecommunications public company.

-Dana received a B.A. in Sociology from Wellesley College and a J.D. from Harvard Law School and is on the board of the School of the Art Institute of Chicago.
+Dana received a B.A. in Sociology from Wellesley College and a J.D. from Harvard Law School and is on the board of Chicago Scholars and the School of the Art Institute of Chicago.

 Vice President, Knowledge Management, Lever for Change